Festival de Loire 2025: 240 traditional boats bring the river back to life

 For five days, Orléans welcomed a unique armada of river boats.
 Between the traditions of sailors and river navigation, the public discovered a living heritage.
 The gathering raised questions about the future of rivers as spaces for transmission and celebration.

 From September 24 to 28, 2025, the quays of Orléans resounded to the rhythm of the masts, the songs and the maneuvers of the bargemen.
-With 240 boats from all over Europe, the Loire Festival confirmed its role as a crossroads between river memory and contemporary nautical practices.
-More than a show, this event questions the place of rivers in nautical heritage and culture.
+With 240 boats from all over Europe, the Festival de Loire confirmed its role as a crossroads between river memory and contemporary nautical practices.
+More than just a show, this event explores the place of rivers in our nautical heritage and culture.

 Preserving the Loire's sailing heritage